ArmourStorm/better_button/README.md

 The system queries the `BPressState` component, which is a part of the `BButtonBundle` we used earlier.

-Now we can add the system to the `Update` schedule in your app:
+Now add the system to your app, but make sure specify that it should run before or after the `BButtonUpdateSet`.
+This ensures that your system will run at least once between consecutive runs of the `BButtonUpdateSet`, since the order in which systems and system sets run in Bevy can change from frame-to-frame if left unordered:

 ```
 fn main() {